-- · Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone
+- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone - Follow the instructions provided by the recorded message

-Using a black ink pen, mark your votes with an X as shown this example.
-Please do not write outside the designated areas. in X Follow the instructions provided by y the recorded message Annual Meeting Proxy Card IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE E, FOLD ALONG THE PERFORATIO ON, DETACH AND RETURN THE BOTTOM PORTION IN THE E ENCLOSED ENVELOPE.
-A Proposals - The Board recommends a vot e FOR all nominees, and FOR Proposals 2 and 3.
-Election of Directors: For Withhold For Withhold For Withhold 01 - Robert C. Brown 02 - Barry H. Golsen 03 - David R. Goss 04 - Gail P. Lapidus 05 - John A. Shelley For Against Abstain For Against Abstain Proposal to ratify independent public accounting firm for 2012.
-Say on Pay - An advisory vote on the approval of executive compensation.
-B Non-Voting Items Change of Address - Please print new address below.
-C Authorized Signatures - This section must Persons signing in a fiduciary capacity should indicate that fa ct and give their full title.
-If a con poration, please sign in the full corporate name by the pr esident or other authorized officer.
-If a partnership, please sign in the partnership name by an authoriz Date (mm/dd/yyyy) - Please print date below. ed person.
-If joint tenants, both pe Signature 1 - Please kee keep signature within the box. / / Oglasia 2 - Piesse seep agnature was in the box. , ,
+Using a black ink pen, mark your votes with an ${\bf X}$ as shown in this example.
+Please do not write outside the designated areas.

+Annual Meeting Proxy Card F YOU HAVE NOT VOTED VIA THE INTERNET OR TEL EPHONE, FOLD ALONG THE PERFORATION ON, DETACH AND RETURN THE BOTTOM PORTIO N IN THE ENCLOSED ENVELOPE.
+A Proposals - The Board recommends 1.
+Election of Directors: For Withhold 01 - Webster L. Benham 03 - Charles A. Burtch FOR Proposals 2 and 3.
+For Withhold + Proposal to ratify Ernst & Young, LLP as the indepen registered public accounting firm for 2013.
+For Against Abstain Say on Pay - An advisory vote on the executive officer compensation.
+For Against Abstail B Non-Voting Items Change of Address - Please print new address below N. C Authorized Signatures - This section Persons signing in a fiduciary capacity should indical partnership, please sign in the partnership name by an Date (mm/dd/yyyy) - Please print date below. te that fact and give their full title.
+If a co authorized person.
+If joint tenants, both p orporation, please sign in the full corporate nar persons should sign.
+1UPX +